 None of this is ‘once and done.’
 Once you’ve spent your spending target in your asset allocation, it’s very important to revisit that at least every few years, if not to adjust the asset allocation, but at a minimum to rebalance that periodically.

 Rob: Let me cover both of those.
 On the portfolio construction, you think that Michael Kitces’s approach is making changes to your asset allocation during your retirement years.
-Putting that aside though, apart from rebalancing, which changes your actual asset allocation but doesn’t change your plan, you’re conforming your actual investment with your plan when you rebalance, right?
+Putting that aside though, apart from rebalancing, which changes your actual asset allocation but doesn’t change your plan, you’re confirming your actual investment with your plan when you rebalance, right?

 Do you think there’s a need to actually change your asset allocation during your retirement years?